Idiomdrottning’s homepage

 2. I still catch myself doing it the other way and having to reverse it

-3. I still feel that that’s better
+3. I still feel that this is better.

 A tech essay isn’t a mystery novel.
 Don’t bury the lede.
 Give good practice first, and then afterwards go into a “history” or “background” section where you explain what you were doing wrong before and how the new thing is better.